 This selection of typographic design, edited by leading typographers A2/SW/HK, showcases more than 100 carefully selected contemporary designers, including the best examples of their current work, and also features an introduction by Rick Poynor.

 How do images hold and convey meaning?
-It might sound like an easy question, but there’s a lot more involved than you might think, and it’s a subject that every creative needs to consider carefully.
-The book examines the metaphors, metonymies, hyperboles and other concepts that inform our visual language and the power of its meaning.
-It will help you understand images, and thus be able to use them more effectively in your work.
+This graphic design book by Massimo Mariani examines the metaphors, metonymies, hyperboles and other concepts that inform our visual language and the power of its meaning.

-Virgin Atlantic, Think London, BFI, Christian Aid, MORE TH>N—what do you all these things have in common?
-They were all branded by Michael Johnson, founder of Johnson Banks, and award-winning graphic designer and brand consultant.
-In this book, Johnson strips down brands to their basic components to help show how and why we might chose one brand over another.
-Through case studies and over 1000 illustrations, shows how to create the simplest and most compelling brands in, as the title suggest, five and a half easy steps.
+In this book, iconic brand designer Michael Johnson strips down brands to their basic components to show why we choose brands.
+Through case studies and over 1000 illustrations, Johnson shows how to create compelling brands in five and a half easy steps.

-Debbie Millman is a designer that needs no introduction.
-Born out of her excellent podcast Design Matters and 25 years of working in the design business, Look Both Ways is a series of illustrated essays on the intersection of life and design.
-An examination of the close relationship between design and everyday life, it covers life, art, love, design, tunes, brands, poetry, shame and physics.
-Each beautifully illustrated essay reveals the magic and wonder of the world around us and a glimpse into the mind of one of the world’s most interesting designers.
+Born out of Debbie Millman’s podcast Design Matters and her 25 year career, Look Both Ways is a series of illustrated essays on the intersection of everyday life and design, it covers life, art, love, design, brands, poetry, shame and physics.

-This stunning monograph covers Paula’s early days in the music industry as an art director with CBS and Atlantic records; the launch of her first studio, Koppel & Scher; and her 25-year engagement with Pentagram.
-It also provides an up-to-date look at Paula’s idiosyncratic hand-painted maps, part of her prolific artistic practice that complements her still-growing graphic legacy.
+This monograph covers iconic graphic designer Paula Scher’s early days in the music industry as an art director with CBS and Atlantic records; the launch of her first studio, Koppel & Scher; and her 25-year engagement with Pentagram.

-The second and updated edition of this ambitious book examines the varied and vital relationship between graphic design and health, focusing on work that demonstrates how communication strategies and visual languages are employed to persuade, inform, prevent and ultimately protect.
+Lucienne Roberts’ ambitious graphic design book examines the relationship between graphic design and health, focusing on work that demonstrates how communication strategies and visual languages are employed to persuade, inform, prevent and protect.